Mike & Bernadine Nielsen

 not pressure.)

 The internet can be a source of inspirational and unusual ways to use ordinary household items.
-Here are just a few examples:1.
-Ketchup can be used to clean copper.
+Here are just a few examples:

 2. Lubricate a stuck zipper track by applying a drop of olive oil with a cosmetic swab-tip.